 Early Life

 Daniel Anthony D'Aniello was born on September 14, 1946, in Butler, Pennsylvania, to an Italian-American family.
-Growing up, he worked in a produce market from age 9 until graduation, which instilled a strong work ethic early in his life.
-He graduated magna cum laude from Syracuse University in 1968, where he was a member of Beta Gamma Sigma, an honor society.
-He served as a supply officer in the U.S. Navy until 1971.
-In 1974, he received an MBA from Harvard Business School.
+He graduated from Butler Senior High School and then earned a bachelor's degree magna cum laude from Syracuse University in 1968.
+He served as a supply officer in the United States Navy aboard the USS Wasp (CVS-18) until 1971.
+He later received an MBA from Harvard Business School in 1974.

 Rise to Success